TobiasWooldridge/UniBuddyAPI/README.md

 * Room bookings
 * Term dates
 * Blog content
-* Topics and classes (TODO)
+* Topics and classes

-* Number of computer terminals in use in a room (TODO, not scraped from web)

 ### Crowdsourcing

 A benefit of using the API system as a structured data repository is that data could be crowdsourced.
 For example, the latitude, longitude and altitude of rooms in Flinders university.
-This could be used to create, say, signage which shows not just rooms in the same building but rooms within the general vicinity.

-## Testing

-Unit tests are used to ensure integrity in the project's functionality (TODO)

-## Other

 ### Legal

-All code by myself in this repository licensed under the AGPL license unless otherwise specified.
-You can pretty much do whatever you want with it.
+All code committed to this this repository licensed under the AGPL license unless otherwise specified.
 But I would love if you contributed back to the project if it's useful to you :)

-Note that some dependencies may not be as leniently licensed.
+Note that some dependencies may be differently licensed.